JSBmanD/docs/pages/viral/referrals.md

 With every event that is recorded in Branch, we check automatically if that event is eligible for credits based on the rules that you configured, then deposit the credits if so.
 Reward rules can be based on both [automatic events and custom events](/dashboard/analytics/#user-value-attribution).

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Identify your users"
+  "title": "Identify your users",
-	Because we do not merge identities, you *should set rewards on custom events* and *not use* the events we automatically track (`install` and `open`), and do so only *after* you have identified a user using our [identity methods](#dialog-code?ios=track-users&android=track-users&adobe=track-users&cordova=track-users&mparticleAndroid=track-users&mparticleIos=track-users&titanium=track-users&reactNative=track-users&unity=track-users&xamarin=track-users).
-This will help avoid duplicate rewards and missing credits.
+  "body": "Because we do not merge identities, you *should set rewards on custom events* and *not use* the events we automatically track (`install` and `open`), and do so only *after* you have identified a user using our [identity methods](#dialog-code?ios=track-users&android=track-users&adobe=track-users&cordova=track-users&mparticleAndroid=track-users&mparticleIos=track-users&titanium=track-users&reactNative=track-users&unity=track-users&xamarin=track-users).
+This will help avoid duplicate rewards and missing credits."
+}
+[/block]

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Promo codes has been deprecated"
+  "title": "Promo codes has been deprecated",
-	Our Promo codes feature on the dashboard has been deprecated.
-Please use reward rules to trigger referral rewards for your users.
+  "body": "Our Promo codes feature on the dashboard has been deprecated.
+Please use reward rules to trigger referral rewards for your users."
+}
+[/block]

 ## Awarding credits

+[block:callout]
+{
+  "type": "tip",
-!!! tip "Referral Fraud Protection"
+  "title": "Referral Fraud Protection",
-	Branch tracks the hardware ID and IDFA of every device we detect, and ties these to our concept of a user identity.
+  "body": "Branch tracks the hardware ID and IDFA of every device we detect, and ties these to our concept of a user identity.
 However, this means that you may run into issues if you test repeatedly with the same devices.
-When testing referral programs and reward rules, you should [use debug mode](#dialog-code?ios=simulate-an-install&android=simulate-an-install&cordova=simulate-an-install&mparticleAndroid=simulate-an-install&mparticleIos=simulate-an-install&titanium=simulate-an-install&reactNative=simulate-an-install&unity=simulate-an-install&xamarin=simulate-an-install).
+When testing referral programs and reward rules, you should [use debug mode](#dialog-code?ios=simulate-an-install&android=simulate-an-install&cordova=simulate-an-install&mparticleAndroid=simulate-an-install&mparticleIos=simulate-an-install&titanium=simulate-an-install&reactNative=simulate-an-install&unity=simulate-an-install&xamarin=simulate-an-install)."
+}
+[/block]

 To add a rule, go to the Dashboard Referrals page and click the [Rules tab](https://dashboard.branch.io/referrals/rules).
 Click the green "+ Add a new rule" button.
 Once there, you can add new rules to give rewards: